Don't throw a piece of furniture out! Instead, learn how to strip and refinish a piece to fit into your new home.

 - Shop vacuum (optional)

-- Take the piece of furniture outside in a well ventilated area.
+Take the piece of furniture outside with good ventilation.

 Join the newsletter

 Subscribe to get our latest content by email.